JHannah30/100-Days-of-Code/README.md

 ## Day 6: 8th November 2021
 - Continued with React course by TheNetNinja.
 I learned:
   - That logical && evaluates the code to it's left first, before moving on to the right.
 In my code, if the left-sided code evaluates to falsy, my application doesn't render a HTML element.
-  - How to add a .json data file to local files
+  - How to add a .json data file to local files.
-  - How to apply useEffect to run async code and fetch requests
+  - How to apply useEffect to run async code and fetch requests.
 - I have a chat scheduled on Wednesday about a Junior UX Designer role.
 Worked on my portfolio some more in preparation, adding my final SoC project, Emission Impossible.
 - Added state to higher/lower game which let's users know the result of that round.

+## Day 7: 9th November 2021
+- Continued with React course by TheNetNinja.
+I learned:
+  - How to handle fetch errors.
+  - How to create custom hooks

+- Prepped for my chat about the UX roole tomorrow:
+  - Read about the company and their mission
+  - Read around web accessibility and had a flick through WCAG 2.1
+  - Practiced low-fidelity wireframing on Figma